Lisp-Stat/documentation/content/en/about/_index.md

 ## What does Lisp-Stat do?

-Lisp-Stat provides support for vectorized mathematical operations, and a comprehensive set of statistical methods that are implemented using the latest numerical algorithms.
+Lisp-Stat provides support for vectorized mathematical operations and a comprehensive set of statistical methods that are implemented using the latest numerical algorithms.
 In addition, Common Lisp provides a dynamic programming environment ([REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)), an excellent object-oriented facility